 In the Greek of the New Testament, there are two primary words commonly translated “devil.”

 One of them is διάβολος (diabolos).
 Most of the time, this word means a ruling evil figure, the Devil, which is also called Satan.
-This is the figure that led Jesus into the desert to be tested:
+This is the figure that Jesus was led into the desert to be tested by:

 Then Jesus was led up by the Spirit into the wilderness to be tempted by the devil.
 He fasted forty days and forty nights, and afterwards he was famished.
 The tempter came and said to him, “If you are the Son of God, command these stones to become loaves of bread.”
 (Matthew 4:1–3; read the full story in Matthew 4:1–11)

 However, even this word is sometimes used to speak of individual human beings.
 For example: